 When we think about exercise, we usually think about the physical benefits: healthier hearts, stronger bones and the ability to enjoy our favorite activities.
-But there could also be important mental benefits that are just as vital to our overall health and wellness.
-In fact, even the smallest amount of movement can help brain function, which is wonderful news for people with impaired mobility due to injury or illness.
+But there could also be important mental benefits that are just as vital to our overall health and wellness – especially in a time as stressful as the past year.
+In fact, even a small amount of movement may help brain function, which is wonderful news for those with impaired mobility due to injury or illness.

-The fact is that moving your body is good for your brain — while not moving your body may be harmful.
+The fact is, moving your body is good for your brain – and conversely, not moving your body may be harmful.

-Renew Active provides standard access to participating national and local fitness locations to help you keep moving.
-The program also features many engaging online brain games, to help keep your brain active.
+Renew Active provides standard access to participating national and local fitness locations to help you keep moving, once pandemic restrictions are eased.
+The program also features many engaging online brain games to help keep your brain active.

 You know your body best, but it’s still smart to talk with your doctor before starting any new exercise programs.
-Plus, he or she may have a few brain-boosting exercise ideas that are just right for you.
+Plus, your doctor may have a few brain-boosting exercise ideas that are just right for you.

 Participation in the Renew Active™ program is voluntary.
 Consult your doctor prior to beginning an exercise program or making changes to your lifestyle or health care routine.
 Renew Active includes standard fitness membership.
 Equipment, classes, personalized fitness plans, caregiver access and events may vary by location.
 Certain services, classes and events are provided by Affiliates of UnitedHealthcare Insurance Company or other third parties not affiliated with UnitedHealthcare.
 The information provided through these services is for informational purposes only and is not a substitute for the advice of a doctor.
 The Renew Active program varies by plan/area.
 Access to gym and fitness location network may vary by location and plan.
 Renew Active premium gym and fitness location network only available with certain plans.